JonathanWilbur/mueller-report/volume1.md

 suggest that Kilimnik and Boyarkin-not Manafort's counsel-had arranged the meeting between Manafort and Oganov.
-942 Kilimnik's message states that the meeting was supposed to be "not about money or Pericles" but instead "about recreating \[the\] old friendship"-ostensibly between Manafort and Deripaska- "and talking about global politics. " 943 Manafort also replied by text that he "need\[s\] this finished before Jan.
+942 Kilimnik's message states that the meeting was supposed to be "not about money or Pericles" but instead "about recreating \[the\] old friendship"-ostensibly between Manafort and Deripaska- "and talking about global politics."
+943 Manafort also replied by text that he "need\[s\] this finished before Jan.
 20," 944 which appears to be a reference to resolving Pericles before the inauguration.
 On January 15, 2017, three days after his return from Madrid, Manafort emailed K.T.
 McFarland, who was at that time designated to be Deputy national security advisor and was